morgdenn/npm-cflint/README.md

 # CFLint

-CFLint is a tool for identifying and reporting on patterns found in Coldfusion code.
+CFLint is a tool for identifying and reporting on patterns found in CFML code.

 This is wrapper for NPM for the original CFLint project [https://github.com/cflint/CFLint](https://github.com/cflint/CFLint)